 Fibromyalgia patients often experience pain near bony protrusions like the elbows and knees.
 The elbow tender points tend to be a bit below the crease of each elbow, along the forearm, toward the outer part of the arm.
 Knee pain is usually felt in the inside of each knee pad, rather than in the knee joint itself.

 It is important to remember that pain in these areas may have a number of causes.
 If you are experiencing pain, talk to your doctor.
-He or she will evaluate your pain, examine additional symptoms, and may conduct more tests to reach the correct diagnosis and establish a treatment plan that’s right for you.
+He or she will evaluate your pain, examine additional symptoms, and may conduct more tests.
+This allows for the correct diagnosis and establishes a treatment plan that’s right for you.